 In addition to starting your immigration application, it is important that you begin the application for nursing registration in the province in which you wish to live and work.
 As both of these processes can take some time, we advise to begin as early as possible.
 The following website has lots of useful information about the nursing regulatory bodies and the registration process in the Maritime Provinces.

-The following websites provide immigration information for nurses wishing to live and work in the Canadian provinces of Nova Scotia, New Brunswick and Prince Edward Island.
+The following websites provide immigration information for nurses wishing to live and work in the Canadian provinces of Nova Scotia and Prince Edward Island.
 The process of immigration can be lengthy, sometimes taking up to 2 years to receive permanent residency.

 Prince Edward Island:

 To be eligible for financial support one must have permanent residency status.

 Internationally Educated Nurses from anywhere in Canada are eligible to apply for a scholarship entitled, The Royal Bank of Canada Diversity Fund.
 This scholarship can help to pay for bridging courses.
 Click here for more details.